twongjirad/pylard/README.md

 # pylard 2: The Lardening

 Again!
 But this time, better!
+Well, maybe.

 ## python Liquid Argon (Event) Display 2